-In this section, we generalize the definitions and results of the previous section to the case of finitely many pseudofunctors.
-The main result is a general criterion for the equivalence of $\GD^\Cart$ and $\GD$ (Theorem \ref{p.gdp'}).
+In this section, we generalize the definitions and results of the previous section to the case of finitely many pseudo functors.
+The main result is a general criterion for $\GD^\Cart$ and $\GD$ to be isomorphic (Theorem \ref{p.gdp'}).